ICE officers are using ‘pullovers’ in unmarked cars to arrest local immigrants

-Plainclothes U.S. Immigration and Customs Enforcement officers have pulled over at least two people in their vehicles and arrested them on immigration charges in Woodbridge and Manassas in recent weeks, a tactic local attorneys say they have never seen before.
+Plainclothes U.S. Immigration and Customs Enforcement officers have targeted and pulled over at least two people in their vehicles and arrested them on immigration charges in Woodbridge and Manassas in recent weeks, a tactic local attorneys say they have never seen before.

 A Woodbridge man alleges that ICE officers created a false story to pull over and arrest his 25-year-old boyfriend on Thursday, Aug.
 13, in Prince William County.
-ICE officials confirmed the arrest but denied their officers impersonated police or used a false story.
+ICE officials confirmed the arrest but denied their officers used a false story.

 In a separate incident in Manassas, a 47-year-old father of two was pulled over on his way to work by ICE officers and arrested.
 Both men remain in ICE custody.